Hagerstown Police Department (Maryland)

-The Hagerstown Police Department is a full-service, 24/7 law enforcement agency serving a population of 40,612 (US Census Estimate 2010) in 12.56 sqmi within the municipality of Hagerstown, Maryland, county seat of Washington County.
+The Hagerstown Police Department is a full-service, 24/7 law enforcement agency serving a population of 43,527 (US Census Estimate 2020) in 12.56 sqmi within the municipality of Hagerstown, Maryland, county seat of Washington County.
 Hagerstown closely borders Pennsylvania, West Virginia, and Virginia.

 History

+On May 24, 1824 the council created the modern Hagerstown Police Department.

 There have been six line-of-duty deaths within the HPD.